top of page

 d

-SCENE 3
+Scene 3

-E: Oh my Lord, I cannot thank you properly - your kindness will not be forgotten - I was told my Lord Byron is an Infidel, but no, it cannot be - as I have, zounds! - £50 in my hand!
+E: Oh my Lord, I cannot thank you properly - your kindness will not be forgotten - I was told my Lord Byron is an Infidel, but no, it cannot be - as I have £50 in my hand! - zounds!

-E: I have not - but my Mother insists I wed - she would be delighted if you’d pop by someday
+E: I have not - but my Mother insists I wed - she would be delighted if you’d pop by someday - a Lord (rolls eyes) - my matriarch would be only too happy to receive

-B: My dear Child, are you quite serious!
+B: My dear Child, are you quite serious?
 I cannot - I will tell you how I am circumstanced and then you will see it is impossible - I am going to be married! - to a Miss Milbanke, I believe

 Eliza turns cold and grabs her chest